tlswg/snip/draft-thomson-tls-snip.md

 An extension is defined for TLS that allows a client and server to detect an attempt to force the use of less-preferred application protocol even where protocol options are incompatible.
-This supplements application-layer protocol negotiation, which allows choices between compatible protocols to be authenticated.
+This supplements application-layer protocol negotiation (ALPN), which allows choices between compatible protocols to be authenticated.